Nuked88/ComfyUI-N-Sidebar/README.md

 Maybe you don't need it.
 I need it >.<

 # Updates

+- 04-06-2024
+  - Fixed some bugs
+  - Changed icon bar positioning to the border of the screen
+  - Implemented the DAMN subcategory view on the node panel!!! xD (you can disable it in the settings if you don't want it)
+  - Added the ability to disable the "Auto Show" feature
+  - Added the ability to view folders inside the workflow panel
+  - Added some tooltips for better UX
+  - Changed the Custom Node Categories icon (I didn't like the old one)
+  - Added a little icon in custom categories and folders/subcategories
+  - Added the ability to move workflows in custom categories via the context menu
+  - Added the ability to open workflows in another TAB

+NOTE: If you had some custom categories in the workflow panel, at the first start they will be migrated to the new system (since I did a full rewrite to support the folders).
+It is possible that you need to refresh the page more than once to see them again.
+Also, a backup of the settings.json will be created before the migration in case anything goes wrong.

+NOTE2: I hope I did not break anything T_T

 - 25-05-2024
   - Fixed some bugs
   - Added Templates support**